Updated March, 2017

 St. Lawrence Market isn’t just one of the world’s best food markets according to National Geographic, it’s home to an abundance of maple products from cream-filled cookies to herbal tea.
 Of course, shelves are filled with bottles and cans of pure maple syrup too (Aunt Jemima’s syrup is a mockery so don’t go looking for it here).
 Head downstairs in the south building to find them at several vendors, including Aren’t We Sweet and Giftworks.
 Both carry the Jakeman’s brand of maple syrup which has been produced by the Jakeman family in Ontario since the 1870s.

-On Saturdays, you can also find a merchant in the Farmer’s Market in the north building (temporarily relocated on the Esplanade just south of the south building) where you can buy maple syrup directly from the source.
+On Saturdays, you can also find a merchant in the Farmer’s Market in the north building (temporarily relocated on the Esplanade south of the south building until 2020) where you can buy maple syrup directly from the source.

 Black Creek Pioneer Village

 For one week in March, visitors to this rural heritage site in northwest Toronto can step into the shoes of the early settlers during the annual March Break Adventure by immersing themselves in the maple syrup-making process of the 19th century among authentically restored buildings and farms.
 Children and adults alike can watch demonstrations of tree drilling and tapping as they take a self-guided walk on the Sticky Trail, try their hand at drilling themselves at one of two interactive stations, then watch staff in period costumes boil the sap during the Maple Syrup Show and sample the finished brew.
-Maple syrup artifacts and products are showcased in the Sugar Shack, and guests can purchase everything from maple fudge to maple BBQ sauce in the gift shop.
-Admission to this event at Black Creek Pioneeer Village: $15 for adults; $12 for student and seniors; and free for children.
+Maple syrup artefacts and products are showcased in the Sugar Shack, and guests can purchase everything from maple fudge to maple BBQ sauce in the gift shop.
+Check it all out on the Black Creek Pioneer Village website.

 Sugarbush Maple Syrup Festival at the Kortright Centre